pivotal/LicenseFinder/readme.md

 ## Upgrade for pre 0.8.0 users

-If you wish to cleanup you're root dirrectory run you can run:
+If you wish to cleanup your root directory you can run:

 ```sh
 $ license_finder -m
 ```

-This will move you're dependencies.* files to the doc dirrectory and update the config.''
+This will move your dependencies.* files to the /doc directory and update the config.

 ## Compatibility